 In Afghanistan, the rates of infant and child mortality are breathtakingly high.
 For many pregnant women living in small villages, health services like prenatal check-ups, delivery support and immunizations for their newborns are not available locally.
 Even when these services are available, the power to make decisions about a woman’s health often lies with her husband—whose choices may not align with what she would choose for herself.

 In 2019, PWS&D completed the final year of a four-year project that responded to these needs.
-With PWS&D and Government of Canada support, partner Community World Service Asia worked to increase opportunities for children to make it through the early stages of life.
+The project worked to increase opportunities for children to make it through the early stages of life.
 Six new maternity centres staffed with knowledgeable midwives were established to bring maternal and newborn health support to villages where it was not previously available.
 Through a multi-faceted approach, female health workers were mobilized to provide education to pregnant women and mothers about their own health and that of their children.
 Essential to allowing women to access these services, meaningful conversations took root with men in the community; now, they better value women’s rights to make their own health decisions.

 Choosing for Herself